 Greed - Some animals are just greedy.
 They finish the food in their bowl and happily eat seconds from the dog's bowl.
+A good solution to that would be using a slow feeding cat bowl.
 However, take notice if greediness isn't a usual trait of your pet.
 Sudden increased appetite may be a sign of hyperthyroidism and diabetes.

 How To Prevent Cats From Eating Dog Food

 If your cat keeps getting into the dog food, a good trick is feeding your pets separately, and separating them during feeding times will keep them from eating from each other's bowls.
 You can feed your dog in its crate or a separate room with the door closed and keep them separate until all the food is eaten.

 This doesn't mean that your dog will be in its crate all day because most veterinarians will tell you not to leave a dog's food available all day long.
 Dogs are more prone to obesity, and remove any food your dog hasn't eaten after half an hour of feeding.